-The balance sheet shows the agency's assets and liabilities at a fixed point in time.
-Most of the terms on the balance sheet are familiar to users of financial statements, (e.g. assets — such as accounts receivable, property, and equipment — and liabilities — such as accounts payable and actuarial liability).
-On a Federal balance sheet, there is one unique term: “Fund Balance with Treasury” and “Intragovernmental Liabilities.”
-The Fund Balance with Treasury is akin to a bank account balance; the fund balances represent the amount of funding in the agency's accounts within the U.S. Treasury that is available to spend for the purposes Congress approved the funds for intragovernmental liabilities result from business activities conducted between two Federal Government entities
+The balance sheet shows the agency’s assets and liabilities at a fixed point in time.
+Most of the terms on the balance sheet are familiar to users of financial statements, (e.g., assets, such as accounts receivable, property, and equipment; and liabilities, such as accounts payable and actuarial liability).
+On a Federal balance sheet, there are a number of unique terms, like “Fund Balance with Treasury” and “Intragovernmental Liabilities.”
+The Fund Balance with Treasury is akin to a bank account balance; the fund balances represent the amount of money in the agency’s accounts within the U.S. Treasury that is available to spend for the purposes Congress approved the funds for intragovernmental liabilities result from business activities conducted between two Federal Government entities

-- How do you read a statement of net cost?
+- How to read a statement of net cost?

-The statement of net cost shows the results of operations for the major business areas.
+The statement of net cost shows the results of operations for GSA’s major business areas.
 It displays revenues earned during the fiscal year for goods and services provided to customers and subtracts expenses incurred to operate our programs to arrive at net cost.
 A commercial company would call this type of document an income statement.
 As a reflection that most Federal programs generate little to no resources on their own, expenses are offset by revenues to determine the net cost for the agency.

 - What is a statement of changes in net position?

 The statement of changes in net position is similar to a statement of changes in equity for a commercial firm.
-The statement reflects the impact that changes in assets and liabilities have on the financial position of each fund.
-During FY 2020, GSA generated resources from operations (the net revenues or cost from the Statement of Net Cost), received appropriations, used appropriations, and transferred funds to (or from) the Treasury and other Federal agencies.
+The statement reflects the impact that the sources and uses of resources have on the financial position of each fund.
+During FY 2020, GSA generated resources from operations (the net revenues or cost from the Statement of Net Cost), received appropriations, used appropriations, and transferred funds or property to (or from) the Treasury and other Federal agencies

 - What is a statement of budgetary resources?

 The statement of budgetary resources is unique to the Federal Government, displaying the key components of the budgetary control process.
 The statement shows the various sources of budgetary authority and resources provided to fund agency activities; how much of the total resources were used during the year; and how much was left unspent at the end of the year.
 Private industry has no similar statement or set of requirements to establish and control budgets in this manner, but there are similarities with budgeting concepts used and reported by U.S. State and local governments.

 Congress often provides agencies with funds to obligate or spend in one fiscal year (starting October 1 and ending September 30).
-These funds are referred to a one-year appropriation account, and the budget authority expires and can no longer be used to incur new obligations after September 30 of the year the appropriation was made.
+These funds are referred to as a one-year appropriation, and the budget authority expires and can no longer be used to incur new obligations after September 30 of the year the appropriation was made.

 - What are cumulative results of operations?

-Cumulative results of operations are a component of net position on balance sheets representing the historical total for a fund, summing revenues, expenses, gains, losses, transfers of assets and liabilities from other agencies, and other financing sources provided to a fund since its inception.
+Cumulative results of operations are a component of net position on balance sheets, and they represent the historical total for a fund—summing revenues, expenses, gains, losses, transfers of assets and liabilities from other agencies, and other financing sources provided to a fund since its inception.
 It is similar in concept to retained earnings for a commercial firm.